0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk-core-functionality/proof-generation/JWZ.md

     ]
 }

-Read more on the the difference between JWZ and JWT, its usgae and libaries, click [here](https://0xpolygonid.github.io/tutorials/verifier/verification-library/jwz/#difference-between-jwt-and-jwz)
+To know more on the difference between JWZ and JWT, its usage and libraries, click [here](https://0xpolygonid.github.io/tutorials/verifier/verification-library/jwz/#difference-between-jwt-and-jwz).

 Read more on JWZ code [here](https://github.com/iden3/go-jwz/blob/main/jwz.go).